 Asset registered: 1999 (25 years old)

-* yopa.com is not associated with any company.
-It does not offer any products or services.
+* yopa.com does NOT offer any products or services.

 What is a domain name?